 Even though prescribed standards are not available, every institution and organization that facilitates research should have a research and ethics committee that not only prescribes the required standards of research but ensure compliance to it in all phases of the research (9).
 Unfortunately, most of these boards or committees do not have the mandate to investigate and suitably reprimand offenders.

-Editors of journal should have a right as well as a means to verify the authenticity of the research before it is accepted for publication.
-This can be done by confidentially corresponding with the administrators, Chairperson of the Institution’s research review board or other responsible person in the institution (who is not already an author in the paper) where the research was conducted.
-Each author may be asked to give a signed declaration about their role and contribution in the research so that problems like ghost authors, guest authors, paid authors,gift authorship, unnecessary author count etc. can be reduced.
 Though there are guidelines on authorship (10), they are not strictly followed or enforced.
 Though most journals require all authors to acknowledge their contribution to the paper by submitting a signed document, their actual contribution or their role in the paper to justify the order in the listing of authors are often not ascertained by the publishers.

 It is the responsibility of journal editors and their referees to be constantly aware of the possibility of bias and fraud and to take all possible steps to prevent publication of papers suspected of these offences (11).
 When an incident of misconduct is discovered in a manuscript, editors have the responsibility to avoid publishing it (12).
 But there is a limit to how much the editor of a journal or the reviewers can pick up as fraud.
 In response to the increasing incidence of fraud in research and the consequent demand on the publishers to be more vigilant, a small group of journal editors in the UK joined forces to establish the Committee on Publication Ethics (COPE) in 1997 (13).
 It’s membership is open to journal editors and others interested in publication ethics and now has a worldwide membership of over 10,000 (13).
 COPE provides advice on publication ethics and the management of research and publication misconduct (13).
 Although COPE provides a forum for members to discuss individual cases of misconduct , it does not get involved in the actual investigation of such cases but encourages editors to ensure that suspected cases are investigated by the local authorities (13).
 A consensus statement on research misconduct in the UK was also put out by BMJ/COPE (14).